Table of Contents

-The skeletal system forms the framework of the body and is mainly composed of the bones and tissues.
+The skeletal system forms the framework of the body and is mainly composed of bones and tissues.
 The main functions of the skeletal system are as follows:

 - Helps in movement.